-DC Style Factory Training: Bringing Personal Styling to a Retail Setting
+DC Style Factory Workshop: Bringing Personal Styling to a Retail Setting

 Recently, I conducted the second session of a three-part retail training workshop with local boutique, Scout and Molly’s at their One Loudon location.
 A few weeks prior I had the privilege of partnering with them at their Mosaic District location where I led the first training session.